 Marcus Program in Precision Medicine Innovation (MPPMI)

 The Marcus Program in Precision Medicine Innovation (MPPMI) seeks to fuel innovation in precision medicine by fostering creative, high risk, high impact team science projects anchored in basic science and extending into the precision medicine continuum toward improved patient outcomes.
 The MPPMI funds projects in two award categories, Seeding Bold Ideas, and Transformative Integrated Research.
-See the MPPMI program website for details.
+See the list of 2017 awardees on the MPPMI website.

 Contact Gretchen Kiser if you have any questions.